mnowotnik/obsidian-user-plugins/README.md

 ### Installation

-This plugin is not yet available in the Community Plugins panel.
+~This plugin is not yet available in the Community Plugins panel.~

+You can easily add this plugin from Community Plugins panel.
+Alternatively, here's a manual way:

 `git clone` this repo to `<YOUR VAULT>/.obsidian/plugins` folder and then execute: